 Roubaul exhaled deeply, his eyes red and teary.
 "I never intended to hurt anyone, especially not the three of you, but alas, history has repeated itself, and once again, I've torn my family apart with my actions.
 So please... forgive an old man for what he's done.
 Not now perhaps, but in time.
 Promise me this."

 Carla opened her mouth to reply, but couldn't find the words.
 He could already see the conflicting emotions on her face, but he couldn't afford to waste any more time; Naruto needed him now.

 "I truly am sorry, Carla."

 Side Note: As always, the next chapter will take a while.

 Also, I've published a new story.
 If you're bored and are interested in Persona/Suzumiya Haruhi crossovers, why not Zoidberg?

-Progression: I get a lot shtick for Naruto's limited variety of techniques, which is understandable.
-Readers want new abilities, but IMO it feels redundant "at the moment" (emphasis).
+Progression: I get shtick for Naruto's limited variety of techniques, which is understandable.
+Readers want new abilities, but IMO, it feels redundant "at the moment" (emphasis).
 Why come up with another close-range technique when he has an insanely powerful one in Rasengan?
-I wanted to cover his mid-long range deficit with a mild C-rank wind technique since throwing a Rasenshuriken is overkill, but people mistake that for him being stuck in a rut, which isn't my intention.
+I wanted to cover his mid-long range deficit with a mild C-Rank wind technique since throwing a Rasenshuriken is overkill, but people mistake that for him being stuck in a rut, which isn't my intention.
 My intention is to show that he's more efficient and smarter when it comes to wielding his strength.
 There's some decent variety with each fight scene.
-Gimme some credit for that.
+Gimme credit for that.
 At the very least, something new will come into play soon-ish.

 Ugh, I know I'm gonna get creamed for giving an opinion.
 What am I thinking... this is the internet.